How to edit a Zoom recording into a video podcast in 2025

 This is the single most difficult step in the process to do manually.
 You'll need to use a video editing tool like Descript to do this.
 Descript is a popular tool, and has a lot of features, but it isn't very user friendly and has a steep learning curve.
 For the rest of this manual tutorial, I'll show you how to do this in Descript, so the first step would be to sign up for Descript.

-Descript has a feature called Auto-multicam which is supposed to do this automatic camera angle switching, but you need seperate video files, each with their own audio track for this to work, so this won't work for a Zoom recording where the audio and video are mixed together.
+Descript has a feature called Auto-multicam which is supposed to do this automatic camera angle switching, but you need seperate video files, each with their own audio track .
+This is why you need to use the free zoom crop tool, which will give you a video file for each speaker, so you can then use Descript's auto-multicam feature.
+You won't be able to use Descript's auto-multicam feature with the original Zoom recording.

 Removing filler words and Long pauses